CodeForPhilly/laddr/README.md

   - [Projects list available via dynamic CSV] for linking to [CfAPI](https://github.com/codeforamerica/cfapi)
 - [Members Directory]
   - Members can upload photos, write a bio in markdown, and tag themselves with topic and tech tags
+- Meetup.com integration
+  - Upcoming events pulled from meetup.com API for homepage sidebar
+  - Current and next event highlighted
+  - Members can checkin to current event and optionally pick what project they're working on
 - Project Updates
   - Any project member can post markdown-formatted "updates" to a project
   - Updates show up on the [project's page], the [home page], the [global updates feed]